 Day 4 – Driving from Lhasa to Ganden monastery, Tidrum Hotspring and Nunnery

 In the morning we will head East towards Ganden monastery.
 It is one of the most important monasteries of the Gelug or Yellow Hat sect.
-It was founded by Tsongkhapa, who was the founder of the Gelug sect in 14th century.
+It was founded by Tsongkhapa, who was the founder of the Gelug sect in the 14th century.

-The monastery is build on a mountain, overlooking the vast valley.
+The monastery is built on a mountain, overlooking the vast valley.
 It is also the starting point for one of the historical routes connecting Ganden with Samye – the first Buddhist monastery in Tibet.

 We will visit the most important chapels and the monastery’s Assembly hall.

 After visiting the monastery, we will drive to Tidrum Nunnery.
 We will reach the nunnery in a beautiful natural setting.
 There is a complex of meditation caves on the hills surrounding the nunnery.
 Many visitors come here because of the Hotspring.

 Day 5 – Driving from Tidrum to Drigung Til monastery and Reting monastery

 Today the two highlights will be the important monasteries.

 Drigung Til monastery is about 150 km to the East from Lhasa (4,150 meters above the sea level) dates back to the 12th century.
 It belongs to the Kaguy sect of Tibetan Buddhism.
 The monastery has a large sky burial site nearby, however, only Tibetans can visit it nowadays.

 Reting monastery was founded by Dromton, the main disciple of Atisha, in the 11th century.
 Originally, it belonged to Kadam sect of Buddhism.
 Later, it became an important Gelug center.
 Rinpoches from Reting monastery were responsible for the search of successive Dalai Lamas.
 Reting Rinpoche was also a Regent during the time when Dalai Lama was young.